dobodu/Lilygo-Amoled-Micropython/README.md

 - rotation

 ## to check :
-- polygons
-- filled_polygons
+- As far as I know everything is working as expected

 ## To-DO List :
-- png support (the same)
+- png support
-- track somesmall bugs
+- optimize triangle function
+- optimize what can be optimized

 ## Features